Error-331/code_tests/docs/bible/links.md

 Stand Firm - October 22 (You must put into practice what you believe in order to make it a true value in your life);

+Direct Your Soul - October 23 (You can't ignore a feeling away, but you can feel it and lead it to God);

+Examples To Follow - October 24 (Spiritual endurance is not for some but necessary for all who follow the Lord; Knowing there will be times we need to press on in faith and endure against all odds, we can lean into the Spirit more readily);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;